hinteadan/H.Versioning/README.md

 The **H.Versioning.Cli.exe** utility is included in the library's nuget and you'll see it in your build output folder.

 So basically... that's it!
 Easy, consistent, versioning!

+### Semantic tags

+The version number is built by parsing the [semantic version tags](http://semver.org/) in your git repository.
+If you are not tagging your releases I strongly suggest you start doing it because it's kind of the norm.

+So this is the source for the **Major, Minor and Patch** numbers.

+In addition to these, it also calculates the **Build number** by counting the number of commits between the **latest tag** _(considered to be the latest released version)_ and the current **HEAD**.
+This way you get a specific, unique version per feature or bugfix, which is pretty awesome.

+If you don't do semantic tagging you still get a consistent version but it will look like **0.0.0.42**, which is not so cool.

+Alongside the version number, I also expose some additional useful info like the exact **commit hash**, the **branch** and the GIT **timestamp** of the current HEAD so you can easily track back to code the running version of your app.